respinar/contao-staff/README.md

-staff
+Department
 =====

-Staff module for Contao
+Department module for Contao